HSAFoundation/Okra-Interface-to-HSA-Device/README.md

 previous releases refer to other branches.
 You can do 'git branch -a' to see all branches or use the web interface in github.com.

+New: OKRA has a C interface now. check out okra.h.

 ### Downloading OKRA and its binaries:
 There are two ways of doing this.
 * One is through github.com web interface.
 Choose the branch and then click 'Download Zip' to get the zip.